sbt/sbt/CONTRIBUTING.md

 1. When developing sbt itself, run `compile` when checking compilation only.

 2. To use your modified version of sbt in a project locally, run `publish-local`.
-If you have modified the launcher, also run `proguard`.

 3. After each `publish-local`, clean the `~/.sbt/boot/` directory.
 Alternatively, if sbt is running and the launcher hasn't changed, run `reboot full` to have sbt do this for you.